dimitrilahaye/Marvel-API-PHP-Wrapper/README.md

 //...
 $response = MarvelApi::getComics(183)->creators()->snikt();
 if (!$response->isSuccess()) {
-   echo $response->failToString(); // "401 : InvalidCredentials.
-The passed API key is invalid."
-   echo $response->getStatus() // "401" (also available in successful call).
-   echo $response->getMessage() // "InvalidCredentials.
+  // all the following methods are available in case of failed request echo $response->failToString(); // "401 : InvalidCredentials.
+The passed API key is invalid." echo $response->getStatus() // "401" (also available in successful call). echo $response->getMessage() // "InvalidCredentials.
 The passed API key is invalid." => error message from Marvel API.